hendrixfan/triangle/README.md

  <img src="https://user-images.githubusercontent.com/19203626/75708200-4899d380-5cb8-11ea-9d3b-6dc83360c7bf.png" alt="TrianglePattern Logo"/>
 </p>

-With this Gem you can generate Filler Images (e.g. Backgrounds, Profile Pics etc.) for your project.
-It uses the Delaunay triangulation to generate a Mesh of Triangles.
+With this gem you can generate placeholder images (e.g. Backgrounds, Profile Pics etc.) for your project.
+It uses the Delaunay triangulation to generate a mesh of triangles.

 | | |
 |:-------------------------:|:-------------------------:|